Childhood Ketoacidosis DKA

-PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
-They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.
+Professional Reference articles are designed for health professionals to use.
+They are written by UK doctors and based on research evidence, UK and European Guidelines.
+You may find one of our health articles more useful.

-Diabetic ketoacidosis (DKA) is the leading cause of mortality in childhood diabetes.
+Diabetic ketoacidosis is the leading cause of mortality in childhood diabetes.
 The primary cause of DKA is absolute or relative insulin deficiency:

 - Absolute - eg, previously undiagnosed type 1 diabetes mellitus or a patient with known type 1 diabetes who does not take their insulin.

 - Relative - stress causes a rise in counter-regulatory hormones with relative insulin deficiency.